blankly-finance/blankly-docs/content/en/index.md

 ### Optimized for Performance at Scale

-We've designed Blankly to work well and really well, reducing CPU usage to a mere 1% so that your model can do what it needs to do.
-We make use of all the power that python provides to really streamline your development and ensure that your models are always up and running.
+We've designed Blankly to run extraordinarily efficiently - allowing robust trading logic to run with less than 1% CPU consumption.
+By integrating libraries written in C, we make use of all the power that python provides to really streamline your development and ensure that your models are always up and running.

 ### Easy Integration with Existing Codebases